Two Types of Investments You Can Make In a Small Business

-Whether you are considering investing in a small business by founding one from scratch or buying into an existing company, there are typically only two types of positions you can take: Equity or Debt.
+Whether you are considering investing in a small business by founding one from scratch or buying into an existing company, there are typically only two types of positions you can take, which be either equity or debt.
 Though there may be countless variations, all investments come back to those two foundations.

 Equity Investments in Small Businesses

-He had limited partners contribute nearly all of the capital, but profits were split 75% to limited partners, in proportion to their overall share of the capital, and 25% to him as the general partner, despite having put up very little of his own money.
+He had limited partners contribute nearly all of the capital, but profits were split 75 percent to limited partners, in proportion to their overall share of the capital, and 25 percent to him as the general partner, despite having put up very little of his own money.
 The limited partners were fine with this arrangement because Buffett was providing expertise.